 While personal credit cards and business credit cards share a lot of the same characteristics, business credit cards provide benefits to organizations that personal cards cannot (more on that later).
 Also, business credit cards help you build business credit and make record keeping much easier—two benefits that are certainly worthwhile for any owner.

-Much like personal credit cards, there is a large assortment of business credit cards to address the needs and preferences of business owners.
-Below, we will outline the three main types.
+Much like personal credit cards, there is an assortment of business credit cards to address the needs and preferences of business owners.
+Let’s consider 3 types:

-Business credit cards are most likely to be the best-known card of the three.
-They are most similar to a personal credit card in that they have a predetermined credit limit that cannot be surpassed.
+Business credit cards are most likely to be the best-known card of the 3 types.
+They are most similar to a personal credit card in that they have a predetermined credit limit.
 This poses a potential drawback for business owners who are unsure of how much they will need to spend every month.

 However, credit cards offer a faster solution for building a business credit history, and they also tend to come with additional perks and incentives such as:

 - Reward points